The Music Center is one of the largest and most highly regarded

 - Analytical decision-making skills to inform donor engagement

 - Must be proficient in Microsoft Office 365 or comparable.

 - Willingness to work some nights and weekends.

-PLEASE NOTE: Currently, this
+PLEASE NOTE: Currently,

-is also subject to the responsibilities of the position.
+also subject to the responsibilities of the position.

 The Music Center requires its employees to be vaccinated against